joaopeixoto13/OPTEE-RPI4/README.md

 ```
 code rpi4_bl31_setup.c
 ```
-As can been seen, this function performs any BL31 early platform setup and can be a opportunity to copy parameters passed by the calling EL (S-EL1 in BL2 & EL3 in BL1) before they are lost (potentially).
+As can been seen, the function *bl31_early_platform_setup2** performs any BL31 early platform setup and can be a opportunity to copy parameters passed by the calling EL (S-EL1 in BL2 & EL3 in BL1) before they are lost (potentially).
 However, in this case, copy the following code after the console initialization *rpi3_console_init()* and before the bl33 initialization:

 ```
 // Define the OP-TEE OS image size (500k bytes)
 const size_t trustedOS_size = 500 * 1024;

 // Define the OP-TEE OS image load address (FIP address - 0x20000)
-const void *const fip_addr = (const void*)(128 * 1024);
+const void *const fip_addr = (const void*)0x20000;

 // Define the OP-TEE OS image address (Secure Payload - 0x10100000)
 void *const trustedOS_addr = (void*)0x10100000;